 Anthony Montgomery (Travis Mayweather) once auditioned for two different roles on Star Trek: Voyager (1995), one of which was Tuvok's son Sek.
 Montgomery was the last actor to read for the role of Mayweather.

-In Star Trek: Voyager: In the Flesh (1998) it was revealed that there is a member of Starfleet in the 24th century named Valerie Archer.
+In Star Trek: Voyager: In the Flesh (1998), it was revealed that there is a member of Starfleet in the 24th century named Valerie Archer.
 It has been speculated that this is a descendant of Jonathan Archer.
+Valerie Archer's name, according to creator Nick Sagan, is an homage to Dave Bowman from 2001: A Space Odyssey (1968) and Eleanor Arroway from Contact (1997), the latter written by his father, astronomer Carl Sagan.